tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 **Time:** 10:40 AM - 12:30 PM
 **Attendance:** Caleb, Daniel, Turjo, Tanjett
 **Details/Decisions:**
-- In this meeting we discussed the issues of decoupling and SOLID.
+- In this meeting we discussed the issues of decoupling and SOLID/solid.
 Caleb said that any calculation methods we have should be decoupled out of any feature functions we have, encapsulated in a “helper” class.
 Daniel explained to teammates that the submit() method in routes.py has potential of decoupling as it goes over 20 lines.
 We will work on that in the beginning of the third cycle.
 - During the meeting, we worked on the process model, Unit test, UML, Doc String, Readme, model analysis  and Comments together.
 We used GoogleDrive to merge our parts of the collaborative tasks.
 To avoid merge conflicts each person will push the different component from our google Drive.
   These people will push the following:
     -* Unit Test: Turjo